Sexual and gender minorities: In the media

 Sexual minorities are generally portrayed in the mass media as being ignored, trivialized, or condemned.
 The term symbolic annihilation accounts for their lack of characterization due to not fitting into the white, heterosexual, vanilla type lifestyle.
 It has been suggested that online media has developed into a space in which sexual minorities may use "social artillery".
 This description centers on how social networking and connections to oppose instances of homophobia.
 Still, some individuals have made their way into the media through television and music.
-TV shows such as The Ellen DeGeneres Show and Modern Family star individuals who are open about their non-heterosexual lifestyles.
+Television shows such as The Ellen DeGeneres Show and Modern Family star individuals who are open about their non-heterosexual lifestyles.
 In music, people like Sam Smith and Sia have created songs that express their emotions and sexuality with a number of followers.
 While sexual minorities do have a place in the media, it is often critiqued that they are still limited in their representations.
 In shows, if a character is gay, they are often a shallow character that is only present for comic relief or as a plot twist.
 Compared to a heteronormative counterpart, the sexual minority is often a mere side-kick.
 However, since the integration of actors, musicians, and characters of sexual minorities, the idea of non-normativity has become more normalized in society.

 Cultural issues

-Current and past research has been "skewed toward SM men—and is disproportionately focused on HIV and other sexually transmitted infections."
-From 1989 to 2011, numerous grants for research were sponsored and funded by the US National Institutes of Health (NIH) but funded research for sexual minorities and health made up 0.1% of all funded studies.
+Current and past research has been "skewed toward SM [sexual minority] men—and is disproportionately focused on HIV and other sexually transmitted infections."
+From 1989 to 2011, numerous grants for research were sponsored and funded by the US National Institutes of Health but funded research for sexual minorities and health made up 0.1% of all funded studies.
 Most research has been directed toward gay and bisexual men.
 Women sexual minority studies accounted for 13.5%.

 Sexual minorities in South Africa have sexual-orientation-related health inequities when compared to other countries.
 One of the higher incidents of sexual violence directed toward women of a sexual minority occurs in South Africa.
 Women of color who are living in low-income, urban areas notably are targeted.
 The perpetrators of sexual violence believe that they are "correcting the women" and that their actions will cure them of their homosexuality.